HIP-infrastructure/.github/profile/README.md

-# GitHub organization for the Human Intra-cranial EEG Plaform (HIP) project
+# GitHub Organization for the Human Intra-cranial EEG Plaform (HIP) project